QVS Boston

 Most Recent Blog Posts from QVS Boston

-Quaker Voluntary Service is an experiment at the intersection of transformational spirituality and activism, a year-long program for young adults.
+Quaker Voluntary Service is an experiment at the intersection of transformational spirituality and activism, a Fellowship program for young adults.